 By stimulating certain acupuncture points studies have shown that it can affect areas of the brain which can reduce stress and pain and well as promoting relaxation by deactivating the ‘analytical’ part of the brain, responsible for anxiety.

 The British Acupuncture Councils website shows supporting evidence for the benefits of acupuncture for individuals suffering from depression.
-According to a systematic reviews drawing on both Chinese and western data it was found that ‘acupuncture was similar in effectiveness to anti-depressant medication’.
+According to a systematic review, drawing on both Chinese and Western data it was found that ‘acupuncture was similar in effectiveness to anti-depressant medication’.
 Acupuncture can also be combined safely with medication such as anti-depressants to help reduce the side effects and promote the beneficial effects.

 Acupuncture That Works can offer a range of acupuncture which could help if you are suffering from depression.
 For an initial consolation and to find out more please call us on 0800 051 76 88.